A Roguelike PvE shooter, focused on replayability and player lead decision making.

 The economy

 Unfortunately due to time limits other uses for money like mystery boxes or weapon upgrades were cut from the game.
-And the variation in grenade types were also heavily reduced
+And the variation in grenade types were also heavily reduced.
+This was disappointing but ultimately required to ensure the game was able to be released.

 The zombies